Higher-order Topological Anderson Insulators: Localization properties

-The localization property can also be characterized by the real space IPR defined as $I(E)=[\frac{1}{N_E}\sum_i\sum_{\bf r}(\sum_{\nu=1}^4|\Psi_{E_i,{\bf r}\nu}|^2)^2]$.
 This quantity evaluates how much a state in an energy bin around energy $E$ is spatially localized.
 For an extended state in 2D, $I\propto 1/L^2$ with $L$ being the size of a system, which goes zero in the thermodynamic limit; for a state localized in a single unit cell, it is one.
 It is well known that at the critical point between localized and delocalized phases, the state exhibits multifractal behavior with fractal dimensions $D_2$ defined through $I\propto 1/L^{D_2}$~\cite{Castellani1986}.
 Clearly, $D_2=2$ and $D_2=0$ indicates that a state is extended and localized, respectively, in the thermodynamic limit; intermediate values of $D_2$ suggests the multifractal state.

-In Fig.~\ref{fig2}(a), we plot the normalized localization length $\Lambda_x=\lambda_x/L_y$ (similarly for $\lambda_y/L_x$) with respect to the disorder strength $W$ at $E=0$ for distinct $L_y$, where $\lambda_\nu$ ($\nu=x,y$) is the localization length along $\nu$ calculated by the transfer matrix method~\cite{Kramer1983}.
+In Fig.~\ref{fig3}(a), we plot the normalized localization length $\Lambda_x=\lambda_x/L_y$ (similarly for $\lambda_y/L_x$) with respect to the disorder strength $W$ at $E=0$ for distinct $L_y$, where $\lambda_\nu$ ($\nu=x,y$) is the localization length along $\nu$ calculated by the transfer matrix method~\cite{Kramer1983}.
 In the gapless HOTAI and trivial-II phases, we see the decrease of $\Lambda_x$ as $L_y$ is increased, suggesting that the states at $E=0$ are localized.
-The decline can also be clearly seen in the inset of Fig.~\ref{fig2}(b) where $\Lambda_x$ versus $L_y$ is plotted for $W=3.2$ for distinct energies.
-In fact, all states are localized in these two phases~\cite{SM}.
+The decline can also be clearly seen in Fig.~\ref{fig3}(b) where $\Lambda_x$ versus $L_y$ is plotted for $W=3.2$ for distinct energies.
+In fact, all states are localized in these two phases as detailed in the following discussion.
 This shows that even in the higher-order case, the topology can be carried by localized bulk states.
-Being localized for the states in these regimes is also evidenced by their relative large IPR and the LSR approaching $0.386$ [see Fig.~\ref{fig2}(c)].
-In these regimes, the fractal dimension $D_2$ becomes negative or approaches zero [see Fig.~\ref{fig2}(d)], further indicating that the states around zero energy are localized~\cite{footnote2}.
+Being localized for the states in these regimes is also evidenced by their relatively large IPR and the LSR approaching $0.386$ [see Fig.~\ref{fig3}(d)].
+In these regimes, the fractal dimension $D_2$ becomes negative or approaches zero [see Fig.~\ref{fig3}(e)], further indicating that the states around zero energy are localized.
+We note that the negative $D_2$ arises from finite-size effects.
+It indicates that the IPR rises with increasing the system size, suggesting that the states are localized (see Appendix F for the finite-size analysis).